davidkakov111/davidkakov111/README.md

 About me:
 -------------------------------------------

-I am an experienced software developer, driven by a passion for crafting innovative tech solutions.
-I excel in overcoming challenges and continuously refine my skills in both backend and frontend development.

-* 🚀  I'm currently working on my clients needs
-* 🤝  I'm open to collaborating on interesting projects
-* 🖥️  See my portfolio at [Portfolio Website](https://davidkovacs.vercel.app/)
-* ✉️  You can contact me on my website's [contact page](https://davidkovacs.vercel.app/contact/)
-* 💣  My bigest personal project is [ChainPortal](http://davidkovacs.vercel.app/chainportal/)
-* 🧠  I'm learning from real-world problems because each one is an opportunity for real innovation
-* 📌  I mostly work on GitLab and Azure, so my GitHub commit history is incomplete

 I'm a full-stack developer passionate about building clean, scalable web applications using modern JavaScript/TypeScript stacks.

 ### 🔧 What I'm up to: